sivachandanc/corteva/README.md

 ## Bonus - AWS Deployment
 For the Database I would used
 1. `AWS RDS` to deploy a MySQL databse instance.
-2. I would have used `AWS lambda` to ingest files along with `s3 event notification` to trigger the AWS Lambda
+2. I would have used `AWS lambda` to ingest files along with `s3 event notification` to trigger the AWS Lambda(Assuming the file will be dropping in s3)
+3. If the files are large I might go for `AWS Batch`.
+Because it doesnt have the limitations of AWS Lambda.

 ## Checkout the Streamlit app

 I have deployed this project on AWS EC2.
-Streamlit web app is running in this EC2 and you can acess the on 8501 port whihc I exposed.
+Streamlit web app is running in this EC2 and you can access that on 8501 port which I exposed.

-To us the app go to : ``
+To use the app go to : `http://54.70.113.158:8501/`